PDP National Publicity Secretary, Olisa Metuh

 By Chuks Okocha

-PDP in a statement signed by the National Publicity Secretary of PDP, Olisa Metuh, had said, “We hear of alliances and mergers every day.
+The party said: “We hear of alliance and mergers every day.
 That is not new.
 Let us wait for 2015.
 Do you think Nigerians are fools?
 Do you think that Nigerians do not take notice of the character and tendency of individuals and political parties?

-“The PDP is the only party that is committed to the continued existence of Nigeria and the welfare of its people.
+"The PDP is the only party that is committed to the continued existence of Nigeria and the welfare of its people.
 At the appropriate time, they will decide whether to entrust their great nation to the hands of regionalists, doomsday prophets and pro-anarchists or to the safe hands of the PDP.
-Ounce of common sense will prefer the latter”, Olisa Metuh said.
+Basic common sense will prefer the latter.”